LongIslandIcedTea/fetch1024/README.md

 # fetch1024
-fetch colorful resources from 1024
+fetch resources from website

-Fetch images and novels from 1024.
-As for novels, to download them and submit them to kindle automatically.
+Fetch images and novels from website